team-telnyx/android-telnyx-voice-ai-widget/README.md

 ### Important Notes

 - All `CallParams` properties are optional
-- If not provided, the widget uses default values
-- `customHeaders` are stored but may require additional SDK support for full functionality
 - Parameters are applied when a call is initiated, not during widget initialization

 ## Example App